seonman/HarmanDeveloperDocs/docs/hkwhub-spec.rst

 Session Creation
 ~~~~~~~~~~~~~~~~~
 - When a client wants to send requests to HKWHub app, it must create a session first.
 (Use ``init_session`` command.)
+- When a client initializes session, it also sets the priority of the session (using Priority=<priority value> parameter).

 Priority of Session
 ~~~~~~~~~~~~~~~~~~~~~
-- Because the HKWHub app should handle multiple clients, each session is associated with a priority value which will be used to determine which request can override the current on-going session.
+- Because the HKWHub app should handle multiple clients, each session is associated with a priority value which will be used to determine which request can override the current on-going playback session.
+- The priority value is specified as parameter (Priority) when the client calls ``init_session``.
+	- If the command does not specify the Priority parameter, 100 is set as default value.
-- A higher priority interrupts the current session if any.
+- If a new playback request (e.g. ``play_hub_media``, and so on) comes in with higher priority session id, then it interrupts the current playback session.
+	- The playback status of the interrupted session becomes ``PlayerStateInterrupted``. (see the related API in the next section)
-- If a session is overridden by a higher priority, then the session is no longer valid. (the session is closed.)
+	- Once a session is overridden by a higher priority playback request, then the session is no longer valid. (the session is closed.)
-- If an audio playback is running within a session, and if it is interrupted by other session, then the playback is interruped, and the playback status (see the related API in the next section) becomes ``PlayerStateInterrupted``.

 Session Timeout
 ~~~~~~~~~~~~~~~~~